Lumavate-Team/documentation/docs/2-development.rst

 All Tools consist of four primary parts:

 #.
 The :ref:`Docker container <Setting-up Docker>` that provides the operating environment needed to fully execute and render the tool.
 #.
-A standard set of :ref:`widget REST APIs <API Endpoints W>`, :ref:`microservice REST APIs <API Endpoints M>`, and :ref:`component-set metadata file <metadata>` that simplifies common tasks and provides key capabilities to efficiently integrate the tool into the broader Lumavate platform.
+A standard set of :ref:`widget REST APIs <API Endpoints W>`, :ref:`microservice REST APIs <API Endpoints M>`, and a :ref:`component-set metadata file <metadata>` that simplify common tasks and provide key capabilities to efficiently integrate the tool into the broader Lumavate platform.
 #.
 A :ref:`list of properties <properties>` studio users can set to adopt the tool functionality to their specific experience.
 #.
 The :ref:`code <Code Samples>` that implements the tool's specific logic and capability (back-end processing, web page(s) rendering, etc.).